Fwaaai/new-mathejm/README.md

 # Maths EJM (Vite + React + TS)

 A small Single‑Page Application (SPA) to host math revision content.
 Built with Vite, React, TypeScript, Tailwind CSS, and React Router.
-There is no backend; everything is rendered client‑side.
+There is no backend; everything renders client‑side.
 No cookies or localStorage are used.

 ## Tech Stack